 - 30 minutes of breakfast (some in silence to appreciate the food we are sharing) and chatting.

-You are welcome to come along – there is no need to book – and we are friendly.
+You are welcome to come along – there is no need to book or to commit ti a course – and we are friendly.
 It is a perfect end to the week!

 Once a week I get up very early to sit with others and we do that throughout the seasons.
 Sometimes it’s dark, and sometimes I walk along the cycle path in the bright Spring morning and listen to the birds sing as I make my way there.
 It is supportive to be together and encourages me to keep up my practice which is always beneficial.